-DESIGN AND DESIGN AND VISUAL COMMUNICATION (GRAPHICS) QUALIFICATION & LEVEL: NCEA Level Two be given to highly motivated students.
+PREREQUISITES: Preferably completed a Year 11 course in DESIGN AND VISUAL COMMUNICATION (GRAPHICS) or any other Technology area but consideration will be given to highly motivated students.
 Students must enjoy drawing, sketching and model making.
 Pupils will be working on both products and architectural briefs.